flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 guidance by creating a safe path around all the quicksand and pit traps that you can stumble into when creating an app.

+Creating tools to help beginners is not stupid.
+The fact that frameworks help beginners is a feature, not a bug.

 ## A Clojure Framework

 **IN PROGRESS**